A Degree in Early Childhood Education with Teacher Licensure

 Program Overview

-The ECE-L major is offered through the Department of Human Development and Family Studies and the Center for Educator Preparation.
+The ECE-L major is offered through the Department of Human Development and Family Studies and the Colorado State University Educator Preparation program.
 Current and transfer students apply to participate in teacher licensure cohorts.
 More information can be found in the CSU Course Catalog.

 Application for Education Coursework

-For current and some transfer students there is a process for joining the School of Education teacher licensure cohort.
-Here is the application for the Fall 2025 cohort.
+For current and some transfer students, there is a process for joining the School of Education teacher licensure cohort.
+Here is the application for the next cohort.

 Credits and GPA